Discovering and Explaining the Representation Bottleneck of DNNs: Reproducibility statement

+This research discovered and theoretically explained the representation bottleneck phenomenon, based on the multi-order interaction.
+Appendix \ref{appendix:A} shows the trustworthiness of the multi-order interaction, by introducing its five desirable properties and its connections with existing typical metrics in game theory.
+Appendix \ref{appendix:B} and Section \ref{sec:proof} provide proofs for all theoretical results in the paper.
+Section \ref{section:bottleneck} and Appendix \ref{appendix:C} have discussed all experimental details, including the computation of interaction strength and how to train DNNs by the proposed two losses, which ensure the reproducibility.
+Furthermore, the code has been released at https://github.com/Nebularaid2000/bottleneck. \\

-This work is partially supported by the National Nature Science Foundation of China (No. 61906120, U19B2043), Shanghai Natural Science Fundation (21JC1403800,21ZR1434600), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
-This work is also partially supported by Huawei Technologies Inc.
+\textbf{Acknowledgments.} This work is partially supported by National Science and Technology Innovation 2030 Major Project of the Ministry of Science and Technology of China under Grant (2021ZD0111602), the National Nature Science Foundation of China (No. 61906120, U19B2043), Shanghai Natural Science Fundation (21JC1403800,21ZR1434600), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).

 \begin{appendix}